Kansas Workers' Compensation Attorneys

 Typical starting contingency fee — you pay nothing unless your attorney recovers compensation for you.

-Kansas caps workers' comp attorney fees at 25% of contested benefits under K.S.A. § 44-536, subject to Division approval.
-Third-party tort claims (motor vehicle, product liability, contractor) run outside the comp system on standard 33%–40% personal-injury contingency.
+Kansas caps workers' comp attorney fees at 25% of contested benefits under K.S.A. § 44-536, with the fee subject to Division approval — and nothing is owed unless benefits are recovered.
+Third-party tort claims (motor vehicle, product liability, contractor negligence) run outside the comp system on a standard 33%–40% personal-injury contingency.

 What Can Your Kansas Workers' Compensation Compensation Include?